Benchmarks are useful. They are also easy to overuse.

 It cannot decide whether your release should ship.

-That decision requires a different object: a release gate.
+That decision requires a different object: a launch check.

 What benchmarks are good for

 Benchmarks give the industry a common language.
 Without them, every lab would describe model quality with adjectives.
 Better reasoning.
 Stronger coding.
-More robust agents.
+More reliable agents.
 Those claims need pressure.

 Scale's SEAL work and the newer Scale Labs positioning reflect that reality.
-Model behavior needs measurement, and as systems become more capable, the measurement problem expands into agentic, multimodal, enterprise, and high-stakes settings.
+Model behavior needs measurement, and as systems become more capable, the measurement problem expands into agentic, multimodal, enterprise, and regulated settings.

 That is healthy.